 There simply isn’t any to speak of.
 What little there remains is mainly 2nd harmonic and thus inoffensive or rather in this case – utterly inaudible.How accurate and consistent is the correction effect among different listeners?

-Due to smart earpad sizing the consistency between listeners is very good.
-There’s not enough space to allow for ear movement.How much do they differ pair to pair in terms of frequency response?
+Despite smaller sized earpads, consistency between listeners isn’t too good.
+Most of the changes occur above 5kHzHow much do they differ pair to pair in terms of frequency response?

 Sample to sample consistency is also great.
 Looks like Focal are good at both innovation and manufacturing.